heitorcesarino/bees-breweries-data-engineering/README.md

 Historical data lineage via Bronze persistence

-⚖️ ## Design Decisions & Trade-offs
+## ⚖️Design Decisions & Trade-offs

 Pandas over Spark: chosen for simplicity and clarity in a technical assessment.
 In production, this pipeline could be migrated to Spark for scalability.